jucian0/createform/docs/pages/docs/api-reference/create-form.md

   - **form** - This property is an observable of the form, ti allow you to subscribe and watch every change that happens inside the form, or change the form state.

   - **register** - register is a function that is used to register a input into the form.
-This function receives one parameter, witch is the field name, `register('name')`.
+It is used to get the properties required to render a form field, such as the ref, `onBlur`, and `onChange` handlers.
+The function accepts either an object with properties of the field to be registered, or a string name of the field.
+The properties for the field can include the name, type, placeholder, and validation function.
+The function returns an object with the properties for the field that can be used to render the form field component.

+    ```jsx
+    return (
+      <input
+        {...register({
+          name: 'username',
+          type: 'text',
+          placeholder: 'Enter your username',
+        })}
+      />
+    );
+    ```

   - **setFieldValue** - This function is typically used in the context of a form.
 It allows you to set the value of a specific field in the form.
 This can be useful for pre-populating form fields with default values, or for programmatically setting the value of a field based on the user's input in other fields.
 For example, if you have a form with a field for the user's first and last name, example: `setFieldError("name","Jesse")`.